Resource Materials for Educators and Docents

 How to Incorporate Poetry to Boost Process in Advanced Secondary Art

-Ekphrastic Poems: How to Use Language Art to Hone Visual Literacy Skills
+Ekphrastic Poems: How to Use Language Arts to Hone Visual Literacy Skills

 Visual Art and English Language Arts Resources